Your basket is currently empty!

 So you’ve been taking steps to maintain your brain health through diet and exercise, but what about medical interventions and treatment options for those facing cognitive challenges?

-There are a variety of medical approaches that can help slow down or even reverse age-related memory loss.
+Various medical approaches can help slow down or even reverse age-related memory loss.

 These include medications such as cholinesterase inhibitors, which work by increasing the levels of a neurotransmitter called acetylcholine in the brain.